 "We are currently looking into pre-payment options to eliminate unnecessary human interaction when paying at the front desk.
 We know with our innovation and high standards, we will continue to provide an incredible environment and positive energy even with these new restrictions”.

 If your hair needs urgent attendance, or you’re just looking for a little lockdown pick-me-up, there’s nothing wrong with giving your hair a light trim.
-This is Ricky’s advice for cutting your own hair (or someone else’s) if you really can’t wait for the lockdown to lift, We asked SALON64's Ricky Walters for his top tips for maintaining (or changing) your style...
+If you really can't wait for the lockdown to lift, We asked SALON64's Ricky Walters for his top tips for maintaining (or changing) your style...

 Find a video for guidance